AusDTO/dta-website/_posts/2017-12-15-ict-procurement-buyers-sellers.md

 For sellers, this is about letting the industry — the subject matter experts — provide us with their expertise.
 Engaging for outcomes rather than individuals means business gets a holistic view of the problem and a better chance of building the right solution.
 And government avoids pre-prescribing a solution which is not fit-for-purpose.

-For government, going to market for outcomes is a way to avoid competing against ourselves for a finite pool of experts.
+For government, going to market for outcomes is a way to avoid competing against ourselves for a limited pool of experts.
 Next year we’ll be throwing ourselves into giving agency buyers more support to shift how they describe opportunities and procure goods and services.

 ## Let the innovation in